cuulee/nancy/nancy_run.md

   <b>--pg-config-auto</b> (enum: oltp|olap)

-  Perform \"auto-tuning\" for PostgreSQL config.
+  Perform "auto-tuning" for PostgreSQL config.
 Allowed values:

-  * "oltp" to auto-tune Postgres for OLTP workload,
+  * 'oltp' to auto-tune Postgres for OLTP workload,
-  * "olap" to auto-tune Postgres for OLAP (analytical) workload.
+  * 'olap' to auto-tune Postgres for OLAP (analytical) workload.

-  This option can be combined with \"--pg-config\" – in this case, it will be applied *after* it (so \"auto-tuning\" values will be added to the end of the postgresql.conf file).
+  This option can be combined with "--pg-config" – in this case, it will be applied *after* it (so "auto-tuning" values will be added to the end of the postgresql.conf file).

   <b>--db-prepared-snapshot</b> (string)